iv4xr-project/difficultysch/README.md

     The agent is stopped after 1000 runs where the agent gets to the goal

     While simulating u can use:
-        Key P to pause/unpause
+        -Key P to pause/unpause
-        Key R to remove/put the cap of 60 actions/sec (Default is on) Key D to activate/remove drawing of the enviorment (Default is on)
+        -Key R to remove/put the cap of 60 actions/sec (Default is on) -Key D to activate/remove drawing of the enviorment (Default is on)

     The variable NOISE can be changed from 0 to 1 to simulate an human error where its value represents the probability of a human error and a random action is chosen